 Temptress's injured foot was casted for the first 3 1/2 months, then transitioned into an egg bar shoe with clips and epoxy padding.
-One side effect to the protocol included contracted heels, which could lead to complications later in Temptress' life.
+One side effect to the protocol included contracted heels and low ringbone, which could lead to complications later in Temptress' life.
 Therefore and during this process, Christine decided to educate herself on hoof care, which brought her to Pacific Hoof Care Practitioners (PHCP) so that she could work on reversing most of the negative impacts after Temptress was healed.
 Through PHCP, she has learned (and is still learning) from some of the best hoof care practitioners in the nation, which has been incredibly humbling and eye opening.
-PHCP has taught her the importance of keeping a 6-week trimming/shoeing cycle, diet, blood circulation to the feet is critical, and proper alignment/balance through trimming and how all of these factors can affect the quality of life for horses and long-term athleticism.
-Temptress' diet was changed to support her overall health, along with joint supplements and California Trace, a vitamin supplement.
+PHCP has taught her the importance of keeping a 6-week trimming/shoeing cycle, diet, and proper alignment/balance through trimming.
+All of these factors can affect the quality of life for horses and long-term athleticism.
+Temptress' diet was changed to support her overall health, along with joint supplements and a supportive vitamin supplement.

 A year after Temptress' injury, she was finally released from stall rest and walked away with minimal side effects.
-Immense gratitude goes to those who helped Temptress get through this.
+Immense gratitude goes to the veterinarians and farriers that helped Temptress get through this.
 This was astonishing, because she was at high risk for advanced low ringbone and side bone.
-She had very minimal changes to her coffin joint, which sometimes affects her in certain footing conditions, but otherwise she is sound.
+She had minimal changes to her coffin joint, with the development of low ringbone.
 Shortly thereafter, shoes were pulled to start de-contracting her heels in the affected foot.
-To everyone's delight, temptress' foot quickly reverting to it's original condition.
-Temptress is now barefoot and is ridden 4-6 times a week in either the EasyShoe N/G's or Easyboots and is actively trail riding, showing, and participating in clinics.
+To everyone's delight, Temptress' foot quickly began reverting to its original condition.
+Temptress is now barefoot and is ridden 4-6 times a week in the Easyboot Glue-on Shells and is actively trail riding, showing, and participating in clinics.